PAyush15/nitrobot-sim/README.md

 ## Acknowledgments

-Thanks to BVM Alumni Association for project funding

-Special thanks to Prof. Dr. Vinay Patel for mentorship and guidance
+Thanks to Josh Newans for such an amazing series and getting starting with ROS2!